oviney/automation-toolbox/readme.md

 This way you avoid using `docker commit` command to save the state of a running container.
 That said, here are some examples of using `docker commit`.

 ## Docker commit Command
+This section provides some simple examples of how you can save the state of a container.

 a) create container from ubuntu image and run a bash terminal.